-The first academic skill a child is expected to learn is that of reading.
-All further education is built not just upon the ability to read, but the habits of study developed by the beginning reader.
+Reading is the first academic skill a child is expected to learn.
+All further education is built upon the ability to read.
+In addition, the process of learning to read develops study habits.

-The reading instruction on this site is phonics-based, but it does make use of word lists used by teachers who use “whole word” methods.
+The reading instruction on this site is phonics-based, but it also makes use of word lists used by teachers who use “whole word” methods.

 If you begin talking and reading to your baby at birth, you will have 1,825 days to expose your child to language before time to begin kindergarten.